-If loss monitoring indicates that petroleum is being lost from a storage system then:
+If loss monitoring indicates that petroleum is being lost from a storage system or water is entering a UPSS then:

-- within 14 days the system operator must determine whether the apparent loss is due to inaccurate data.
+within 14 days the system operator must determine whether the loss/gain is due to inaccurate data.

-- if the apparent loss is not due to inaccurate data then the system operator must notify the infrastructure owner; and
+if the loss/gain is not due to inaccurate data then the system operator must notify the infrastructure owner; and

-- the infrastructure owner must ensure that loss verification occurs in accordance with the UPSS Regulations.
+the infrastructure owner must ensure that loss investigation occurs in accordance with the UPSS Regulations.